x-vin/covidcures/docs/src/ayurvedicwithcontacts.md

 Total cost of approx. INR 1400 for all the recommended medicines online.

 ### Suggested suppliers:
-**For online consultation with Dr. S. Swapna Reddy, MD (Ayurveda) and Isha Hatha Yoga Teacher, contact drswapnareddy@gmail.com.**
+**For online consultation with Dr. S. Swapna Reddy, MD (Ayurveda) and Isha Hatha Yoga Teacher, contact +91 8985738271, or drswapnareddy@gmail.com.**

 Medicines can be procured from reputed Ayurveda pharmacies like Kottakkal Arya Vaidya Saala's outlets across India and online.